waweiwoowu/hanabi-iamjeff/hat-guessing/3_Suits_5-player_Conventions.md

 <br />

-### Clue Interpretation Tables (with Information)
+## Clue Interpretation Tables (with Information)

+* You can use these tables with any variant you want.

-* Variants applied: Color Mute / Number Mute / Alternating Clues / Duck
+### Color Mute / Number Mute / Alternating Clues / Duck

 | # mod 9 | action                                  | information                                             | person clued   | type of clue
 | ------- | --------------------------------------- | ------------------------------------------------------- | -------------- | -------------